ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/server.md

 # ionoscloud\_server

-The lans data source can be used to search for and return existing servers.
+The server data source can be used to search for and return existing servers.

 ## Example Usage